To what extent does the ISAS MEDIA 9001 certification influence the quality of content?

 Claude Monnier (Swiss columnist and author, Board member of the Media and Society Foundation): "As a print journalist for more than 30 years, I’ve always been reluctant to accept constraints in my job, including certification.
 That said, based on my years of experience, I also believe that the implementation of quality procedures is absolutely necessary in our profession.
 They are particularly useful for new journalists."

-Have you already tested the ISAS BCP standards?
+Have you already tested the ISAS MEDIA standards?
 With whom?

 Is the standard adapted to both public and private broadcasters?